WanderingScribe

 Life seams...

 I am sitting here trying to catch up with emails.
 Lots of them in the last few days are from readers in Asia..
-I had no idea my story would end up in an article over there and be read by a 16-year old student in Singapore or a man in Pakistan...how bizarre is that!
-But over the last few days emails have been coming in from people who have read the article or read my book all those thousands of miles away, telling me how, although they might have very different lives, they have been able to relate to my story in some way.
+I had no idea my story would end up in an article over there and be read by a 16-year old student in Singapore...how bizarre is that!
+But over the last few days emails have been coming in from people who have read the article or read my book all those thousands of miles away telling me how, although they might have very different lives, they have been able to relate to my story in some way.

 I have spent the last hour dipping in and out of some of their blogs, reading about their lives and cultures, being reminded that people are essentially the same wherever they come from, the same fears the same dreams...

-Some of their blogs have pictures, or some are so vividly written that I almost feel I have swapped worlds.
-Then I look up from the virtual world of my computer screen and back out through my side window, here in my real world, out at the London skyline — from this distance all the scaled-down, matchbox-sized landmarks stretching across from the towers and cranes of Canary Wharf and the dome of St Paul's along to the long misshapen pole of the Post Office Tower, and there, slowly turning through the trees, the big, bright bangle of the London Eye poking up from somewhere down on the Thames.
-I look back to the computer, at Shing Yi and her friends at their reunion, in a restaurant somewhere in Singapore, smiling out at me from the screen and I can't help smiling back at how this world wide web we are all now in is making the world so tiny...at the great possibilities of that...at how it was a blog and the people from around the world that came to read and give me encouragement on it every day, that literally saved my life in the end.
+Some of their blogs have pictures, or some are so vividly written that I almost feel for a moment that I have swapped worlds.
+Then I look up from the virtual world of my computer screen and back out through my side window, here in my real world, across at the London skyline.
+From this distance all the scaled-down, matchbox-sized landmarks stretching across from the towers and cranes of Canary Wharf and the dome of St Paul's along to the long misshapen pole of the Post Office Tower, and there, slowly turning through the trees, the big, bright bangle of the London Eye poking up from somewhere down on the Thames.
+I look back to the computer, at Shing Yi and her friends at their reunion in a restaurant somewhere in Singapore, smiling out at me from the screen and I can't help smiling back at how this world wide web we are all now in is making the world so tiny....at the great possibilities of that...as if there was no distance and no time....
+And at how it was a blog and the people from around the world that came to read and give me encouragement on it every day, that literally saved my life in the end.

 As I wrote that I just remembered something about Asia, some connection to when I was in the car.
-While I was sleeping across the front seats of the car in the laneway all those months, at one point, I can't remember exactly when, but at almost the coldest bit of it I seem to remember, there was an earthquake in the Philippines, catastrophic destruction; every morning I'd turn the key in the ignition to listen for a few minutes on the car radio to news of the mud slide disaster — to how whole villages had been wiped out, and generations of families gone overnight.
+While I was sleeping across the front seats of the car in the laneway all those months, at one point, I can't remember exactly when, but at almost the coldest bit of it I seem to remember, there was an earthquake in the Philippines.
+Catastrophic destruction.
+Every morning I'd turn the key in the ignition to listen for a few minutes on the car radio to news of the mud slide disaster — to how whole villages had been wiped out, generations of families gone overnight.
 Morning after morning there would be reports of how many more homeless people there were now in these villages in the Philippines each day.
-The Phillipines had always seemed a milllion miles away for me before, tiny squiggles on a map, just a name; but during those weeks I felt such a connection to them somehow.
-And as the traumatised voices of survivors filled the car each morning, or accounts of them given, telling how they had not only lost their homes and all they had, but had lost their people too: mothers, husbands, children, friends, grandparents, lovers, all gone in an instant, it made me realise how lucky I was in a way.
-I know that sounds bizarre: I was homeless, on my own, had broken down, and was living in my car and I thought my own loss seemed unending, but it made me realise that I didn't have to deal with the enormity of their loss all at the same time, not only were they homeless and had their dreams wiped out, but some of them were having to deal with the grief of losing all their loved ones at the same time.
+The Phillipines had always seemed a milllion miles away for me before, tiny squiggles on a map, just a name, a geographical plural.
+But during those cold weeks I felt such a connection to them somehow.
+And as the traumatised voices of survivors filled the car each morning, or accounts of them were given, telling how they had not only lost their homes and all they had, but had lost their people too: mothers, husbands, children, friends, grandparents, lovers, all gone in an instant, it made me realise how lucky I was in a way.
+I know that sounds bizarre: I was homeless, completely on my own, had broken down (probably), and was living in my car, and I thought my own loss seemed unending, but it made me realise that I didn't have to deal with the enormity of their loss all at the same time.
+Not only were they homeless and had their dreams wiped out in an instant, but some of them were having to deal with the grief of losing all their loved ones at the same time.
 It was near the end of my time living in the car and I had almost shut down completely, but somehow something far worse that was happening over in the Philippines got me thinking again, and got me feeling something other than my own pain.

 Book in Singapore